lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 The custom URD contract can be created using 2 methods.

-The first one will execute the LSP7 transfer function as the UP.
-In order to work, the Custom URD will needs special privileges on the UP (SUPER_CALL + REENTRANT).
+The first method will execute the LSP7 transfer function as the UP.
+In order to work, the Custom URD will needs special privileges on the UP (`SUPER_CALL` + `REENTRANCY`).
 The advantages of this method is that it doesn't requires additional setup (`authorizeOperator` operation) and you can trace the transfer from your UP transactions' activity tab.
 The downside is that it will cost a bit more gas (+/- 23k) than the 2nd method.

-The second one will execute the LSP7 transfer function directly from the URD.
-In order to work, the custom URD needs to be authorized at the LSP7 level (using `authorizeOperator`) with unlimited amount (type(uint256).max), which is the main disadvantage of this method: you'll have to authorize your URD to spend your LSP7 token for an unlimited amout, and this, for all the LSP7 you want to allow.
-The advantage is the gas effiency.
+The second method will execute the LSP7 transfer function directly from the URD.
+In order to work, the custom URD needs to be authorized as an operator at the LSP7 level (using [`authorizeOperator`](../contracts/contracts/LSP7DigitalAsset#authorizeoperator)) with unlimited amount (type(uint256).max).
+This is the main disadvantage of this method: you'll have to authorize your URD to spend your LSP7 token for an unlimited amount.
+And this, for all the LSP7 you want to allow.
+The advantage is the gas efficiency.

 ### Method 1